Proud Boys 1/6 verdict boosts Justice Dept. in Trump probe

 It’s not clear how closely special counsel Jack Smith and his team of prosecutors were tracking the trial or taking stock of the verdicts.
 Smith has his own team of prosecutors — separate from Justice Department lawyers working on more than 1,000 Jan.
 6 cases who are probing efforts by Trump and his allies to subvert the election results.

-Since his appointment in November, Smith has cast a broad net in demanding interviews and testimony, including related to fundraising, Trump’s rally that preceded the riot on Jan.
-6, as well as communications between Trump associates and election officials in battleground states.
+Since his appointment in November, Smith has cast a broad net in demanding interviews and testimony related to fundraising, Trump’s rally that preceded the riot on Jan.
+6, and communications between Trump associates and election officials in battleground states.
 Separately, Smith is investigating the presence of classified documents at Trump’s Florida Mar-a-Lago estate and Trump’s potential efforts to obstruct the government’s work to get them back.

+In Georgia on Friday, the attorney for eight Republican fake electors who signed a certificate falsely saying Trump had won the state said they had agreed to immunity deals in Georgia’s investigation into Trump’s actions.

-George Washington University law professor Stephen Saltzburg, who used to work in the Justice Department, said he believes the Proud Boys’ verdict will have “zero impact” on Smith and his team.
+As for the Proud Boys, George Washington University law professor Stephen Saltzburg, who used to work in the Justice Department, said he believes Thursday’s verdict will have “zero impact” on Smith and his team.
 There hasn’t been any evidence of communications between high-ranking Trump White House officials and the Proud Boys, he noted.

 “If that sort of thing does exist, then it wouldn’t matter what the jury did in this (Proud Boys) case because there would be independent evidence that other people were conspiring,” Saltzburg said.
 “If there’s not similar evidence involving the president and people around him, then it’s a harder case.”